joshbegley/nyt-latest/README.md

-**Walker Buehler returns to the Dodgers with familiar problems: 'Got to get the production'**\
+**Walker Buehler returns to Dodgers with familiar problems: 'Got to get the production'**\
 `The Dodgers will be patient with Buehler.
 But how patient?`\
 https://nytimes.com/athletic/5702178/2024/08/15/walker-buehler-returns-dodgers/